ploomber/projects/basic-tutorial/notebook.md

 """.format(Path(pipeline.__file__).read_text()))
 ```

 You've made it to the end of this tutorial.
-Hopefully this will convince you to give Ploomber a try.
+Hopefully this will convince you to give it a try in your next project.
+Ploomber is much more than executing functions and scripts.
+It also handles SQL scripts pretty well, allows you to test the output of each task, handle configuration settings and much more!

 Don't hesitate with any questions you might have.
 Feel free to [open an issue](https://github.com/ploomber/ploomber/issues/new) in the repository.
 Thanks for reading!

 ## Where to go from here